 Some other components and tools were scattered over the place and are now kept

-this is a mill of the next generation.
-In other mills the runner stones
+this is a mill of a more recent make.
+In many, often smaller, mills the runner stones

-are directly connected with the axis of the rodete or the turbine
+are directly connected with the axle of the rodete

 and the cárcavo is far too high for a solid connection.
 Working with belts

 had the extra advantage of giving the choice between the turbine and a diesel engine